grp-bork/porTraits/README.md

 ---
 # Overview
-`porTraits` takes genome or MAG fasta files as input, calls genes with prodigal, creates KO und PFAM matrices with eggNOG-mapper, and uses the matrices to compute model predictions from [BacDive-AI](https://github.com/LeibnizDSMZ/bacdive-AI/), [Traitar](https://github.com/hzi-bifo/traitar), and [MICROPHERRET](https://github.com/MetabioinfomicsLab/MICROPHERRET/).
+`porTraits` takes genome or MAG fasta files as input, calls genes with prodigal, creates KO and PFAM matrices with eggNOG-mapper, and uses the matrices to compute model predictions from [BacDive-AI](https://github.com/LeibnizDSMZ/bacdive-AI/), [Traitar](https://github.com/hzi-bifo/traitar), and [MICROPHERRET](https://github.com/MetabioinfomicsLab/MICROPHERRET/).
 [GenomeSPOT](https://github.com/cultivarium/GenomeSPOT) is run from scratch.
 [GTDB-Tk](https://github.com/Ecogenomics/GTDBTk) and [reCOGnise](https://github.com/grp-bork/reCOGnise/) are run to obtain GTDB (r220) and NCBI taxonomy, respectively, which is used to retrieve highly similar trait records from the [metaTraits](https://metaTraits.embl.de/) database for context.

 ---